 If DME is suspected, your eye doctor may use another imaging test where a dye is injected into your arm that travels to your retinal blood vessels, revealing leaks and potential damage.

-This measurement provides an assessment of your overall vision accuracy.
+This measurement assesses your overall visual accuracy.
 For example, normal vision is often referenced as 20/20 vision.

-This measurement, taken during the OCT scan, assesses the thickness of the macula.
+This measurement, taken during the OCT scan, assesses the thickness of the macula, the central part of the retina.